jhrcook/100DaysOfSwift/README.md

 **Day 79 - August 22, 2019:** I completed by hour of Swift at the Swift Coders meet-up at Rightpoint this evening.
 I got help from Leo on how to alter my app's architecture to be more logical, stable, and safe.
 I will implement the changes soon.

+**Day 80 - August 27, 2019:** I refactored the Plant Tracker app to have a PlantManager object that controls the array of plants.
+The tasks of loading and saving the plants is now handled by this object instead of a view controller.